The free CapCut alternative — cut your video by text, in your browser

 Try the free Text-based editing — right here

 CapCut is a capable free editor, but it's tied to ByteDance: its 2025 terms grant sweeping rights over uploaded footage, and the deeper AI tools sit behind a ~$19.99/month Pro plan.
 It also isn't built for editing by transcript — you cut on a timeline.
-If what you want is to tighten a talking clip by deleting words, Eziclip does exactly that, free and privately, without handing your footage to a TikTok-owned service.
+If what you want is to tighten a talking clip by deleting words, Eziclip does exactly that, free and right in your browser, without handing your footage to a TikTok-owned service.

 Where CapCut is genuinely better

 CapCut is a far bigger creative editor: a multi-track timeline, effects, transitions, templates, a huge music and sound library and a deep AI toolkit on Pro.
 For full short-form production it does much more.
-Eziclip does one thing CapCut doesn't — cut a talking clip by editing its transcript, free, in the browser, with nothing uploaded.
+Eziclip does one thing CapCut doesn't — cut a talking clip by editing its transcript, free, right in the browser.
+And this tool is one door into a bigger room: the same site's Studio is a full multi-track editing board in your browser — where you can even connect your own AI (Claude, ChatGPT or any agent) and let it do the edit for you.

 Questions

-Yes — Eziclip cuts your clip by editing its transcript entirely in your browser, so the footage never leaves your device, unlike CapCut which is tied to ByteDance's cloud and account.
+Yes — Eziclip cuts your clip by editing its transcript right in your browser, unlike CapCut which is tied to ByteDance's cloud and account.

 Not really — CapCut edits on a timeline and can auto-generate captions, but it isn't a transcript editor.
 Eziclip lets you delete words in the transcript to cut the matching footage.

 CapCut has a free tier and a plain manual export carries no watermark, but its deeper AI tools need Pro (~$19.99/month) and its terms claim broad rights over content you import.
-Eziclip is free with nothing uploaded.
+Eziclip is free and runs in your browser.

 CapCut is a full editor — effects, templates, music and a large AI toolkit.
-Eziclip focuses on the free, private edit-by-text cut.
+Eziclip focuses on the free, in-browser edit-by-text cut.